juliana-lacerda/juliana-lacerda/README.md

 ## Hello
 I'm a Data Scientist who has experience with machine learning, deep learning, data visualization, Big Data, social network analysis, dynamical systems, complex networks and scientific computing.

 PhD in Applied Computing at National Institute for Space Research (INPE).
-MBA in Data Science and Analytics in progress at University of São Paulo (Esalq-USP).
+MBA in Data Science and Analytics at University of São Paulo (Esalq-USP).
 Master in Applied Computing at National Institute for Space Research (INPE).
 Graduate in Physics at University of São Paulo (IF-USP).
 Graduate in Applied and Computational Mathematics at University of São Paulo (ICMC-USP).

 ### <img width="22px" src="https://cdn4.iconfinder.com/data/icons/iconsimple-logotypes/512/github-512.png" title = "Repositories"/> Main Repositories (more to come soon):